NASA-IMPACT/pyQuARC/contributing.md

    * Press **Enter** and your local clone of pyQuARC will be created!
 You can now explore all of the files on your local computer and make changes as you wish.

 ## Thank you for your interest in pyQuARC!
 We appriciate your interest in our metadata review project!
-In the spirit of Open Science, everyone is encouraged to help to improve pyQuARC, and we welcome your comments, suggestiong, and new ideas!
+In the spirit of Open Science, everyone is encouraged to help to improve pyQuARC, and we welcome your comments, suggestions, and new ideas!